Nomination of Examiners

 - Written reports are required from the internal and external examiners.

-- Once the reports of both the external and internal examiners have been received and considered, the Head of the Department (or their nominee), through the Dean (where applicable), shall forward a final recommendation on the grade for the thesis and the level of award of the degree to the appropriate Pro-Vice-Chancellor (or their nominee) for approval, and transmission to Student Administration.
+- Once the reports of both the external and internal examiners have been received and considered, the Convener of Examiners, shall forward a final recommendation on the grade for the thesis and the level of award of the degree to the appropriate Pro-Vice-Chancellor (or their nominee) for approval, and transmission to Student Administration.

-- Where examiners cannot agree on a result, the Head of Department should so report to the Pro-Vice-Chancellor, who shall arrive at a decision after consulting a referee who should normally be external to the University.
+- Where examiners cannot agree on a result, the Convener of Examiners should so report to the Pro-Vice-Chancellor (or their nominee), who shall arrive at a decision after consulting a referee who should normally be external to the University.

-- If a thesis is assessed as not meeting the criteria for the award of the degree, the examiners may recommend to the Head of the Department that it be revised and resubmitted by a specified date (normally not later than six months after notification of the result), or rejected.
+- If a thesis is assessed as not meeting the criteria for the award of the degree, the examiners may recommend to the Convener of Examiners that it be revised and resubmitted by a specified date (normally not later than six months after notification of the result), or rejected.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.

 - If a revised and resubmitted thesis is finally accepted, the result shall be either ‘Pass’ or ‘Fail’ (i.e. ungraded) and without eligibility for the award of the degree with Credit or Distinction.

 - Once the final result has been approved, Student Administration (not the Department) will inform the student.

 A thesis submitted for a Master’s degree at the University of Otago should contain the results of a piece of independent research, conducted under supervision, which might reasonably be expected of a diligent and competent candidate after not less than twelve months of full-time study (or 9 months for a Master of Business).
 It should normally be limited to 40,000 words of text (or 30,000 for a Master of Business), excluding appendices, footnotes and bibliographies.
 The thesis is distinguished by the relevance of the arguments or creative work to the student's discipline, the quality of the evidence collected or the design or performing principles deployed and the light the thesis sheds on current disciplinary concerns and interests.